Sign In Forgot Password

 Other biographical highlights:

-He edited For You Who Died I Must Live On… Reflections on the March of the Living, a Canadian Jewish Book Award recipient, and produced Songs for the March of the Living and Lay Down Your Arms, a music video promoting peace.
+He produced Songs for the March of the Living and Lay Down Your Arms, a music video promoting peace.

 As a writer and storyteller, Eli has contributed to numerous publications including The Montreal Gazette, The Ottawa Citizen, and CBC Radio & Television.
-He assisted The Oprah Winfrey Show with Elie Wiesel’s visit to Auschwitz, viewed by millions worldwide.
+He assisted The Oprah Winfrey Show with Elie Wiesel’s & Oprah Winfrey's 2006 visit to Auschwitz, viewed by millions worldwide.

-Beyond Holocaust education, Eli serves as President of the Israel Guide Dog Centre for the Blind and has supported humanitarian efforts through Ve’ahavta in Guyana and Zimbabwe.
+Beyond Holocaust education, Eli served as President of the Canadian Friends of the Israel Guide Dog Centre for the Blind for 15 years and has supported humanitarian efforts through Ve’ahavta in Guyana and Zimbabwe.